 Article 3 is for the annual operating budget and includes all operating departments, including the schools.
-The Operating budget is mainly funded through Raise and Appropriate (taxes); the remainder, $384,294, is funded through transfers from free cash and stabilization.
-The impact of approving this article on the taxes of the average home in Princeton is expected to be $yyy.
+The Operating budget is mainly funded through Raise and Appropriate (real estate taxes); the remainder, $384,294, is funded through transfers from free cash and stabilization.
+The impact of approving this article on the taxes of the average home in Princeton ($384,442) is expected to be $269.

 Articles 4 and 5 are customary money articles.
 These are articles that are on the warrant every year.
 The Cemetery Revolving Fund increased from $4,000 to $8,000 to better reflect the money received through burials.
 Aside from that, there were no other changes.
-The impact of approving this article on the taxes of the average home in Princeton is expected to be $yyy.
+These articles have no impact on your real estate taxes.

 Article 6 is another money article that is always on the warrant.
 It allows us to transfer free cash into our general stabilization (or rainy day) fund.
+This Stabilization fund is a State-mandated fund that is used to offset irregularities in revenues.
 As mentioned earlier in the report, the Selectboard is deferring most capital projects and is setting aside our free cash for later.
-At a future Town Meeting, we can vote to transfer money out of Stabilization for another purpose.
-This article has no impact on your property taxes other than that if we had used free cash to pay part of the operating budget, your taxes would be lower.
+At a future Town Meeting, we can vote to transfer money out of Stabilization for another purpose but it will require a 2/3rd majority.
+This article has no impact on your real estate taxes.

 Article 7 transfers from free cash to our Infrastructure Stabilization Fund.
 We are working to build up that balance to help offset the cost of a new Public Safety Building.
 Though the funds are not restricted to a Public Safety building, they are restricted to Infrastructure.
-This article has no impact on your property taxes other than that if we had used free cash to pay part of the operating budget, your taxes would be lower.
+This article has no impact on your real estate taxes.

 Article 8 transfers $60,000 from free cash to pay for design and construction documents for the repair of the Goodnow Library clock tower.
 Inspection of the Tower by Chris Conway uncovered damage that needs to be repaired.
 The Library Trustees funded the preliminary design work by Jones Whitsett Architects.
 The remaining documents are needed to search for grants and to pay to repair the Tower in a timely fashion.
-This article has no impact on your property taxes other than that if we had used free cash to pay part of the operating budget, your taxes would be lower.
+This article has no impact on your real estate taxes.